 Now, hear me out, not every baby develops the same skills at the same time.
 Just like every child isn’t the same height, weight, or build, development varies from baby to baby.
 But, I like the reassurance of seeing how my child was coming along with milestones, as any mum would.
 I also like seeing what sort of activities help in their age group as well.

 There are three great Apps that help mum to keep up with skills and developmental milestones that coincide with the age of their baby, toddler, and child.
-Below, I have outlined a few that have come in handy for me as a mother.
+Below, I have outlined a couple which have come in handy for me as a mother.
+Another great place to see updates on your child’s development and stages is by signing up for a mailing list such as Baby Center, What to Expect or similar.

 Many baby websites offer newsletters as well to help keep track of baby’s development and various things to expect as they grow.
 Some of these are listed here with my Pregnancy and Parenting Communities post.